Reconfigurable Intelligent Surface Deployments for Mars: Communication and Localization Across Diverse Terrains: General Overview of RIS Types

 \subsection{Amplifying RIS}

 Amplifying RIS has a simple hardware architecture that integrates a single, variable gain amplifier to enhance signal reflections \cite{9758764}.
 This design incorporates two passive RISs and a power amplifier positioned between them.
 One of the RISs serves as the receiver and signal combiner, while the other RIS functions as the transmitter for the amplified signal.
 Effective positioning of the RISs, such as positioning them back to back, eliminates electromagnetic leakage between the RISs, ensuring signal isolation and integrity.
-This particular design offers notable advantages in terms of energy efficiency and cost-effectiveness compared to alternative active RIS designs, as it employs a single power amplifier.
+The design operates exclusively within the RF domain, resembling the waveguide-based approach as opposed to the full-duplex multi-antenna decode-and-forward (DF) relays, which engage in down-conversion and baseband processing.
+Consequently, our design exhibits greater similarity to a full-duplex, multi-antenna, and amplify-and-forward (AF) relay.
+Nevertheless, notable distinctions exist.
+Traditionally, relays employ linear processing techniques, such as maximum ratio combining (MRC), and implement optimization algorithms for power allocation.
+Additionally, they incorporate unwieldy phase-shifter networks for transmit beamforming, thereby exposing themselves to loopback self-interference.
+This particular design offers notable advantages in terms of energy efficiency and cost-effectiveness compared to relays and alternative active RIS designs, as it employs a single power amplifier.